 A prisoner who —

-(a) disobeys a rule or standing order of the prison or a lawful order of a prison officer or officer having control or authority over him or a person referred to in section 14(2);
+(a) disobeys a rule or standing order of the prison or a lawful order of a prison officer or officer having control or authority over him or a person referred to in section 14(2); or

-(b) is idle, negligent or careless in his work;
+(b) is idle, negligent or careless in his work; or

-(c) behaves in a disorderly manner;
+(c) behaves in a disorderly manner; or

-(d) swears or uses indecent language;
+(d) swears or uses indecent language; or

-(e) uses insulting or threatening language or behaves in an insulting or threatening manner;
+(e) uses insulting or threatening language or behaves in an insulting or threatening manner; or

-(f) pretends illness or injury;
+(f) pretends illness or injury; or

-(g) wilfully or maliciously breaks, damages or destroys any property;
+(g) wilfully or maliciously breaks, damages or destroys any property; or

-(h) prefers a false or frivolous complaint against an officer;
+(h) prefers a false or frivolous complaint against an officer; or

 (i) does any act or omission of insubordination or misconduct subversive of the order and good government of the prison; or

-(j) breaches a condition or restriction of any permit or grant of leave of absence from a prison,
+(j) fails to return to prison on or before the expiry of a period of absence authorised by an absence permit or fails to comply with a condition or restriction set out in an absence permit; or

+(k) fails to return to prison when no longer required for the purposes of the proceedings to which an order made under section 85 relates,

 is guilty of a minor prison offence.

 [Section 69 amended by No. 47 of 1999 s.
-36.]
+36; No. 65 of 2006 s.
+23.]

 70. Aggravated prison offences

-Apart from an aggravated prison offence that may be committed under section 10(2), 27(5), 85(2), 92(2) or 94(6), a prisoner commits an aggravated prison offence if he —
+Apart from an aggravated prison offence that may be committed under section 10(2), a prisoner commits an aggravated prison offence if he —

 (a) behaves in a riotous manner;